-I congratulate you on being selected to participate in the United Nations Staff Officers Course (UNSOC).
-The course will be conducted from 25th March until the 12th April 2019.
-I can assure you that a well prepared and devoted team of instructors with international experience are looking forward to welcome you to the Swedish Armed Forces International Centre, SWEDINT.
+I congratulate you on being selected to participate in the United Nations Staff Officers Course (UNSOC) which is fully accredited by UN DPO.
+This course will be conducted from 16th March until the 03rd April 2020.
+A well prepared and devoted team of instructors, with considerable international experience, is looking forward to welcoming you to the Swedish Armed Forces International Centre (SWEDINT).

-UNSOC is a full time course; therefore, participants should be aware that there will be no time to complete any other duties during the course.
+UNSOC is a demanding full-time course; therefore, participants should be aware that there will be no opportunity to conduct other duties, or tasks, during the period of the course.
 The official UNSOC language will be English, and this will be used at all times during lectures, exercises and social events.
 You must be able to communicate in English, both verbally and in writing.
 No interpretation assets will be provided.

-Please read the pre-course documents carefully.
-The Course will start with the information given in the documents on the SWEDINT home page.
-Therefore it is essential that you are well prepared when you arrive at SWEDINT.
-It is also expected that all students will have completed an authorised CPTM course, or at least significantly studied the Core Pre-Deployment Training Materials (CPTM) Module 1-3.
+Please read carefully the pre-course documents that are available on the SWEDINT home page.
+It is essential that you are well prepared when you arrive at SWEDINT, as this will assist the course to progress in a professional manner.
+It is also expected that all students will have completed an authorised CPTM course, or at least significantly studied the Core Pre-Deployment Training Materials (CPTM) Modules 1-3.
 The CPTM can be accessed at the Peacekeeping Resource Hub: https://research.un.org/revisedcptm2017/Introduction

-Students are also expected to have previously successfully completed the online UNDSS BSAFE Course which can be accessed at: https://training.dss.un.org/user/login?ReturnUrl=%2flearn%2fcourse%2f3214290
+Students are also expected to have successfully completed the online UNDSS BSAFE Course before reporting to SWEDINT.
+The BSAFE course can be accessed online at: https://training.dss.un.org/user/login?ReturnUrl=%2flearn%2fcourse%2f3214290

-On the first day of the UNSOC there will be a simple test based on the CPTM and BSAFE material, in order to assess the level preparation and standard of individual students.
+On the first day of the UNSOC a simple written test based on the CPTM and BSAFE material will be conducted.
+This will allow the instructor staff to assess the level of preparation and the standard of individual students.

 The UNSOC consists of four (4) building blocks (modules):